GlobalTradingTechnologies/workflow-extensions-bundle/README.md

 ### Event-based transitions triggering
 WorkflowExtensionsBundle makes possible to trigger workflow transitions when particular event is fired.
-For example if you want to trigger transition `to_processing` when workflow subject (My/Bundle/Entity/Order instance) is created (order_created.event is fired) the WorkflowExtensionsBundle's config can look like this:
+For example if you want to trigger transition `to_processing` when workflow subject (My\Bundle\Entity\Order instance) is created (order_created.event is fired) the WorkflowExtensionsBundle's config can look like this:
 ```yml
 workflow_extensions:
     simple: